MyNameIsTrez/grug/README.md

 `grug.c` is composed of sections, which you can find by searching for `////`:

+1. UTILS
-1. JSON
+2. JSON
-2. INIT
+3. INIT
-3. READING
+4. READING
-4. TOKENIZATION
+5. TOKENIZATION
+6. VERIFY AND TRIM SPACES
-5. PARSING
+7. PARSING
-6. COMPILING
+8. COMPILING
-7. LINKING
+9. LINKING
-8. MISC
+10. MISC

 ## Small example programs